 Background

 In interventions under general anaesthesia some methods are used by the anaesthesiologists in order to determine the state of consciousness of the patient.
-Typical examples of undertaken actions to determine LoC are palpebral reflex, corneal reflex, and verbal response.
-If the three of them are negative, the patient is considered to be unconscious, thus permitting further actions such as intubation and surgery itself. [podria haverhi referencia]
+Typical examples of clinically relevant functional measurements to determine LoC are presence or absence of verbal response to an homogenous command, loss of eyelash reflex, and presence or absence of corneal reflex,.
+If the three of them are negative or absent, the patient is considered to be unconscious, thus permitting further actions such as securing the airway by means of a laryngeal mask or laryngoscopya and intubation followed by the surgical procedure itself. [podria haverhi referencia]

-This clinical assessment has been frequently endorsed by the introduction of indexes, mostly extracted from EEG signal processing, that try to indicate the depth of unconsciousness of the patients.
-Bispectral Index (BIS) is an example of this approach, which gives a value between 0-100, being 0 completely unconscious and 100 completely conscious.
-Typical values of BIS under general anaesthesia go from 40-60 (Mathur S, 2021 Jan-.
+This clinical assessment has been frequently endorsed by the introduction of indexes, mostly extracted from EEG signal processing, that try to indirectly indicate the depth of hypnotic effect of the patients.
+Bispectral Index (BIS) is an example of this approach, which gives a value between 0-100, being 0 complete absence of electrical activity in the frontal neurons and 100 completely conscious.
+Recommended optimal values of BIS under general anaesthesia range from 40-60 (Mathur S, 2021 Jan-.
 Available).

-In the approach proposed, we pretend to generate an index not dependent on EEG but trained to identify at every second the state of consciousness of the patient through training with previous patients’ recorded data of easy access, such as NIBP, HR, and propofol and remifentanil effect site concentrations.
+In the approach proposed, the goal was to generate an index independent from EEG but trained to identify at every second the state of consciousness of the patient through training with previous patients’ recorded data of easy access, such as NIBP, HR, and propofol and remifentanil effect site concentrations.

 General Anaesthesia

-General anaesthesia is a medically induced reversible loss of consciousness, with loss of both protective reflexes and the ability to acknowledge painful stimuli (Smith G, 2021).
+General anaesthesia is a drug induced reversible state of loss of consciousness, with loss of both protective reflexes as well as lack of perception of painful stimulation (Smith G, 2021).
 Depending on the anaesthetics administered and their effects in the brain and muscles the effects of the anaesthesia are discerned in four different parts: unconsciousness or hypnosis, analgesia, amnesia and skeletal muscle relaxation.
 (Siddiqui BA, 2021)

 That general anaesthesia is a reversible coma state of the patient is a widely accepted statement in the clinical environment.
 Although the patterns of EEG activity observed in comatose patients depend on the extent of the brain injury, they frequently resemble the high–amplitude, low-frequency activity seen in patients under general anaesthesia, therefore supporting this analogy (Emery N. Brown, 2010).
 This comparative rises an immediate question: How much anaesthetics are enough for an intervention under general anaesthesia?
 The desired effects upon CNS does not remain isolated: when anaesthetic drugs are administered a wide range of other parameters such as HR, Contractility, SVM, MAP and respiratory functions are modulated.
 Once the desired therapeutic effect is achieved, further increasing concentrations of anaesthetics generally enhance these undesired effects of the drugs both within the surgical procedure and less drastically throughout the recuperation process.
 It is therefore accepted that the optimal concentrations of anaesthetics in a surgical procedure is the one that achieves the desired therapeutic effects and not more than that (Khurram Saleem Khan, Sept.
 2013, págs.
 100-105).